 Starting a YouTube channel is a lot of work.
 Not only do you have to spend time scripting, producing, and editing videos, but you also have to find a topic you’re passionate about and make sure it resonates with people.

-To help inspire you, we found nine popular YouTube categories that you can start a channel about.
+To help inspire you, we found thirty popular YouTube categories that you can start a channel about.
 Read on to learn why viewers love to engage with these types of YouTube videos, and start ideating your YouTube channel today.

 YouTube Channel Ideas